 Regular external monitoring and full health and safety checks, including fire risk, building safety and equipment, are carried out on an annual basis by Service Master's Maintenance and Engineering Company.

-Fire checks are carried out by ACE Fire Protection Ltd. Records and reports from these visits, together with risk assessments, are held by the Chief Operating Officer.
+Fire checks are carried out by our maintenance and engineering company, Capstone and Zeta Services.

+Records and reports from these visits, together with risk assessments, are held by the Chief Operating Officer on Blue LemonTM (our Health and Safety Management system).